jrladd/CIS241/assignments/presentation.md

 Bring these similarities, questions, and suggestions with you to class, and you will use them as the basis to discuss the projects in your groups.
 You'll also use these as the start of our Q&A session for the panel presentations.

-**At the end of the panel discussions (see below), you can post your three items as a comment attached to your classmate's video on Stream.** *I'll read over each response and will include this as part of your presentation grade.*
+**At the end of the class, you can post your three items as a comment attached to your classmate's video on Stream.** *I'll read over each response and will include this as part of your presentation grade.*

 **Remember**: the best comments are ones that are substantive and move the conversation forward.
 So not just "We are both working on golf data," but "In my project, I found that one challenge with golf data was that it had mostly quantitative variables.
 You're dealing with a similar challenge."
 And not just "What do you plan to do next?" but "When you model your data with a random forest classifier, do you plan to limit the size of your decision trees?"
 These comments can be genuinely helpful feedback for your classmates, so give the feedback that you would like to receive!